Creatine Before or After Workout: When Should You Take It?

 Are there any creatine side effects?

-For the most part, creatine is considered generally safe.
-However, it is possible to take too much creatine, especially if you’re not expending enough creatine energy in the gym.
-Some common side effects of creatine overdose include:
+Creatine is considered generally safe.
+However, it is possible to take too much creatine, especially if you're not expending enough creatine energy in the gym.

 • Muscle cramps